A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Biochemistry is the study of the chemical processes that take place in living organisms.
-It is a broad field that encompasses a wide range of topics, from the structure and function of proteins to the regulation of gene expression.
+Biochemistry is the study of the chemical processes within living organisms.
+It's a broad field encompassing various topics, from protein structure and function to gene expression regulation.
 Methods in biochemistry are the techniques used to study these processes.

 Basic Concepts